jacknaylordunn/AMS-Staff-Hub/firestore.rules.md

     // Notifications
     // - Users can read and update their own notifications (e.g., mark as read).
+    // - Notifications are created by the system (any authenticated user acting on its behalf).
-    // - Users cannot create or delete their own notifications (system responsibility). match /notifications/{notificationId} {
+    // - Users cannot delete notifications.
+    match /notifications/{notificationId} {
         allow read, update: if request.auth.uid == resource.data.userId;
+        allow create: if request.auth != null;
-        allow create, delete: if false;
+        allow delete: if false;
     }

     // CPD Collection